-- 25. We performed the following procedures, verbally discussed the results with management, and reported "We performed the procedure and discussed the results with management." - a) We obtained and inspected the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observed that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), we observed evidence that backups are encrypted before being transported. - b) We obtained and inspected the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observed evidence that the test/verification was successfully performed within the past 3 months. - c) We obtained a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
-We randomly selected 5 computers and observed while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.
+- 27. We performed the following procedures, verbally discussed the results with management, and reported "We performed the procedure and discussed the results with management." - a) We obtained and inspected the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observed that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted.

-Sexual Harassment
+- b) We obtained and inspected the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observed evidence that the test/verification was successfully performed within the past 3 months. - c) We obtained a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
+We randomly selected 5 computers and observed while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - 28.
+We randomly selected 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in procedure #19 and observed evidence that the selected terminated employees have been removed or disabled from the network.

-26. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, we obtained sexual harassment training documentation from management, and observed the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
+Prevention of Sexual Harassment

-- 27. We observed the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - 28.
+- 29. Using the 5 randomly selected employees/officials from procedure #17 under "Payroll and Personnel" above, we obtained sexual harassment training documentation from management, and observed the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42:343. - 30.
+We observed the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - 31.
 We obtained the entity's annual sexual harassment report for the current fiscal period, observed that the report was dated on or before February 1, and observed it includes the applicable requirements of R.S.
 42:344: - a) Number and percentage of public servants in the agency who have completed the training requirements; - b) Number of sexual harassment complaints received by the agency; - c) Number of complaints which resulted in a finding that sexual harassment occurred; - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - e) Amount of time it took to resolve each complaint.